AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-20-Remote-Access-Trojans.md

 ## Why It Matters
 From an attacker's side, a RAT is the endgame of initial access — it turns a one-time exploit into persistent long-term control.
 A RAT sitting on a corporate machine for months can exfiltrate intellectual property, capture executive communications, and serve as a launchpad for deeper network penetration.

+From a defender's side, RATs communicate with C2 servers over common ports like 80 and 443 to blend in with normal traffic.
+Network monitoring for unusual outbound connections, EDR tools that detect suspicious process behavior, and user awareness training to avoid running unknown executables are the main defenses.
+Application whitelisting ensures only approved software can execute.